Sierra Curtis Neighborhood Association

 Board Member

-Noah Bench is a passionate technical artist with a strong foundation in 3D modeling, game development, and problem-solving.
+Noah Soliday Bench is a passionate technical artist with a strong foundation in 3D modeling, game development, and problem-solving.
 He currently works as a Cloud Technical Artist at Cloud Chamber, where he contributes to immersive gaming experiences.
 Noah earned his degree in 3D Modeling from Carnegie Mellon University and has worked on multiple projects, including mobile and console games.
 With experience in both artistic and technical aspects of game design, he brings a unique blend of creativity and innovation to his work.
 Outside of game development, Noah enjoys exploring new technology, creating digital art, and playing board games.

 Gerre Buehler, Board Member